VincentZ-42/Fillit/README.md

 # Fillit
-Project involving utilizing recursive backtracking to assemble Tetriminos together in the smallest possible square
+Project utilizing recursive backtracking to assemble Tetriminos together in the smallest possible square